evenmn/generate-parameter-files/README.md

 ```

 ### Coupled parameters
 For a substance of pure silicon, as in the example above, we will only have one interaction group (interactions between the silicon atoms).
 For more complex substances, like water, there are multiple interaction groups that we need to assign values to.
-All the values can be set manually as shown above:
+All the values can be set manually as shown below:
 ``` python
 potential.update_params({'OOO': {'Zi': -0.6, 'Zj': -0.6, 'r4s': 5.0},
                          'HHH': {'Zi': 0.3, 'Zj': 0.3, 'r4s': 5.0},